-In response to the global coronavirus outbreak and resulting economic stress, the Norwegian FSA has revised banks' capital requirements during the first quarter of 2020.
-Accordingly, the countercyclical capital buffer requirement was lowered by 150 basis points to allow more flexibility, while banks were requested to reconsider their dividend payments for 2019.
-In line with many Norwegian banks, Sparebanken Sor has increased its capital ratios by postponing any dividend payments until a later stage.
+In response to the coronavirus outbreak the Norwegian FSA lowered the countercyclical capital buffer requirement by 150 basis points in 2020.
+Banks were requested to reconsider their dividend payments for 2019 and 2020.
+In line with many other Norwegian banks, Sparebanken Sor increased its capital ratios by postponing dividend payments.
 If the circumstances allow, the bank's Board of Directors will convene an extraordinary Board of Trustees meeting to consider the distribution of dividends.

-Sparebanken Sor's capitalisation is sound relative to its risk profile with a CET1 ratio of 15.7% as of September 2020, well above its regulatory minimum of 13% and above its target of 15.3%.
-Concurrently, Sparebanken Sor's total regulatory capital ratio was 19.6% and its Tier 1 ratio at 17.5% as of September 2020, compared to 18.7% and 16.6% as of September 2019 respectively.
+Sparebanken Sor's capitalisation is sound relative to its risk profile with a CET1 ratio of 15.8% as of March 2021, well above its regulatory minimum of 13% and above its target of 15.3%.
+Concurrently, Sparebanken Sor's total regulatory capital ratio was 19.5% and its Tier 1 ratio at 17.5% as of March 2021, compared to 19.1% and 17.1% as of year-end 2020, respectively.

 We note that the bank is the only one of the large regional banks in Norway that still applies the standard method in its risk-weighted assets (RWAs) calculations.
-Accordingly it has one of the highest RWAs-density and leverage ratios among Norwegian savings banks at 8.8% in September 2020, although down from 9.3% in December 2019.
-The bank's is currently in the process to apply to the Financial Supervisory Authority for an approval to use the Internal Ratings-based (IRB) approach to calculate RWAs.
+Accordingly it has one of the highest RWAs-density and leverage ratios among Norwegian savings banks at 9.2% in March 2021.
+The bank is currently in the process to apply to the Financial Supervisory Authority for an approval to use the Internal Ratings-based (IRB) approach to calculate RWAs.
 However, timing of the implementation is uncertain due to the complexity of the process.